abbbi/ssenv/README.md

-Safe env: Unset all environment variables known for be used as access tokens.
+Safe env: Exit if environment variables known for be used as access tokens are set.